Membership

 2. Do you believe in the church’s statement of faith?

 If you haven’t read or don’t agree with a church’s statement of faith, you’re probably not ready to become a member.
-That doesn’t mean that you shouldn’t attend, but you should investigate more.
+That doesn’t mean you shouldn’t attend, but you should investigate more.
 Why does the church believe these things?
 Are there Scriptures that I haven’t adequately thought through?
 Let your questions drive you back to the Bible.

-3. Do you believe in the core values of our church and will you pray and labor for those values?
+3. Do you believe in the core values of our church, and will you pray and labor for those values?

 We believe that church membership is active.
 We all do our part to live out the core values of our church.